Something happened to me last summer, and it is still happening.

 And this is what I’ve concluded:

-What I’m trying to say is, it’s time for me to stop blogging regularly.
+What I’m trying to say is, it’s time for me to stop blogging weekly.

 I’m aware that it’s hard to pull the goalie right now because a lot of people in the stands are going to be disappointed, maybe even upset.
 Some of you may fire me, unsubscribe from my mailing list, be done with me altogether.
 I have to risk that.
 There’s too much to lose if I don’t pull the goalie and go on offense in my family.

 Having said that, I hope you’ll hang around here, because while this chapter is ending, an exciting new one is beginning, and it has at least four parts to it.